 (Santa Cruz Boardwalk)

 The boardwalk opened in 1907 and is California's oldest surviving amusement park.
 It extends along the coast of Monterey Bay from the Santa Cruz Municipal Wharf south to the mouth of the San Lorenzo River.
 One of the boardwalk rides featured in the film is the Looff Carousel.
 It was made in 1911 by Danish woodcarver Charles I.D.
 Looff.
 Music for the carousel is provided by a 342-pipe Ruth und Sohn band organ built in 1894 and has played alongside the carousel since it first started operating.
 The cost of the carousel in 1911 was $18,000.
 Today, just a pair of the Looff horses featured on the ride are valued at more than that.
 Another ride featured in the film is the Giant Dipper roller coaster.
 It was built in 1924 by Arthur Looff, son of Charles I.D.
 Looff.
 It's currently the fifth oldest coaster in the U.S. that has continuously operated in it's original location.
 It's seventy feet high, 2,640 feet in length and travels up to 46 miles per hour.
 The Looff Carousel and Giant Dipper were both listed as National Historic Landmarks in 1987, coincidentally the same year as the film was released.
+The scene where they ride their motorcycles under the pier was done under the Municipal Wharf.
 The concert stage used in the film was destroyed in the 1989 Loma Prieta earthquake.
 Despite this, the boardwalk still hosts a free "Friday Night Bands on the Beach" concert series every weekend June through August as well as a "Free Movies on the Beach" every Wednesday, June through August...with The Lost Boys usually being the first movie shown of the season.
 The parking lot where the security guard get's killed is between 3rd St. and the San Lorenzo River.
 Other notable movies filmed at the boardwalk over the years include Bumblebee, Chasing Mavericks, Dangerous Minds, Killer Klowns from Outer Space, Sudden Impact and Us.